 Onset of Action

 Use: Labeled Indications

-Hypersensitivity to benzonatate, related compounds (such as tetracaine), or any component of the formulation
+Hypersensitivity to benzonatate, related compounds, or any component of the formulation

 There are no known significant interactions.